pgaertig/haproxy-docker/README.md

  - logging provided with syslog redirection to stdio/console
  - graceful restart on configuration file change (on volume)

+## General usage

+Here is the pattern to run the image:

+   docker run -v <path-to-dir-with-haproxy.cfg>:/haproxy-data \
+              -p <hostPort>:<haproxy:port> -p <other-hostPort>:<other-haproxy:port> \
+              -e CONFIG=haproxy.cfg \
+              pgaertig/haproxy:latest

+The `/haproxy-data` is the only directory which should be mounted as volume.
+You should put `haproxy.cfg` there, which will be monitored of any changes including timestamp change caused by simply `touch`ing the file.

+The image and containers do not expose any port by default because these are up to user's haproxy configuration.
+To expose a custom port use standard `docker` command line options (`-p`).

+To alter the default configuration file name just pass the new name with `CONFIG` environment variable when running a container.
+The container itself runs the `haproxy` server as `root` user however you can reduce the rights by `haproxy` configuration settings.
+For your convenience the `haproxy` user and group is created with uid/gid defined by DATA_USER_ID/DATA_GROUP_ID environment variables.
+By default `haproxy`'s uid/gid are 1000/1000.

-## Usage
+## Example usage

-To build the latest compilation as local docker image invoke the script

-    ./utils/docker_build.sh

-It downloads HA-proxy, OpenSSL and temporarly various Debian packages to compile them.
-Once image is ready the following script starts an example ephemeral container in the interactive mode:
+The following script starts an example ephemeral container in the interactive mode:

     ./utils/docker_run_example.sh